Moving Target APT Instructions

 1. APT does not (and is not planned to) provide sensitivity information.
 You must use the JWST Exposure Time Calculator (ETC).
 See Moving Target ETC Instructions.

-2. Currently, APT does not allow observation visualization against all-sky images/catalogs for moving targets.
-This includes visualization of the object ephemeris.
-You must use a fixed target as a proxy to examine dithers, coverage, and orientation.
-A workaround is described in Tutorial on Visualizing Dithers of a Solar System Observation in APT.
+2. Currently, users must use a fixed target as a proxy to examine dithers, coverage, and orientation against all-sky images/catalogs for moving targets in Aladin.
+A workaround is described in Tutorial on Visualizing Solar System Observations in APT.
 Accurate orientations for the Aladin viewer can be determined using the Moving Target Visibility Tool (MTVT).
+APT does, however, provide the capability to visualize the position of the selected FOV at selected time-steps against all-sky images, as described here.

 3. APT does not currently support shadow observations.
 See Moving Target Acquisition and Tracking for information on a workaround until this is implemented.